ericpgreen/coping_together_nc_rct/simulate.md

 # Introduction

 In this trial, families will be assigned to a treatment or an inactive control arm.
-Families assigned to treatment will be nested in groups that are assigned to leaders.
-Data will be collected from all eligible family members before (?) and after the intervention is delivered to families assigned to the treatment arm.
+This is a partially nested design.
+Families assigned to treatment will be nested in groups that are assigned to leaders, control families will not.

+\[There might also be nesting of repeated measures (pre/post) for individuals, but this is not certain.\]

 ![](diagram.png)<!-- -->